Manage and Download Apps (.ipa) without iTunes

 One of the more troublesome changes this introduces is the inability to manage apps with iTunes.
 No longer can you download apps to your computer, then sync them to your iOS device; now you can only download apps on an iPhone or iPad.
 This is especially problematic for people with limited bandwidth, or with bandwidth caps, and who have multiple iOS devices.
 If you have, say, a family with four iOS devices, and many of them share the same apps, you now have to download all apps - including all updates - to each device, multiplying the amount of bandwidth you use.
 Some people may need to pay more to their ISPs; others may hit a cap and find that they're throttled until the end of the month.

 With iMazing 2.5 (macOS, Windows coming soon!), we introduced a brand new app management screen to help you manage your apps, including downloading them from the App Store to your computer.
-Keep reading for an in depth guide, and watch the video embedded below for a quick overview!
+Keep reading for an in depth guide, and watch The Mac Observer's video embedded below for a nice overview!

 Here's how to download and manage apps without iTunes: